gitlabhq/gitlab-runner/docs/fleet_scaling/index.md

 An essential step in operating a runner fleet at scale is to set up and use the [runner monitoring](../monitoring/index.md) capabilities included with GitLab.

 The following table includes a summary of GitLab Runner metrics.
-The list does not include the GoLang-specific process metrics.
+The list does not include the Go-specific process metrics.
 To view those metrics on a runner, execute the command as noted [here](../monitoring/index.md#available-metrics).

 | Metric name | Description |